 "Sam's pieces explode with hypnotic, colorful movement, grotesque figures, and hilarious details.
 Psychedelic and humorous, I find that I'm unwinding each one of them with my eyes and diving deep, wincing and smiling between grinning worms and visceral wounds.
-I look forward to seeing more of her portraits and her organized events- both forms of outreach that demonstrate a mutual love between Sam and her community." -Anne Bryant, former art reviewer for Spotlight Magazine & The Portsmouth Herald
+I look forward to seeing more of their portraits and organized events- both forms of outreach that demonstrate a mutual love between Sam and their community." -Anne Bryant, former art reviewer for Spotlight Magazine & The Portsmouth Herald

 "Sam Paolini's art is chaotic and borderline insane in the most beautiful and imaginative way possible.
 It makes me want to have nightmares." -Ryan Harrison, founder of Salty Speakers